SpencerYoung66/startup/README.md

 ## Database Deliverable
 - MongoDB Atlas database creation: Done
-- Endpoints for data: Endpoints previously using fake data now record the data and store it in the database.
+- Endpoints for data: Endpoints previously using fake data now record the actual data and store it in the database.
 These endpoints include storing flavors, votes, and getting out flavors.
 - Stores data in MongoDB: Done

+## Login Deliverable
+- New User: I have a registration button for new users that adds them to the database.
+- Existing User: Login button that checks for the user in the database.
+That user can vote and register new flavors.
+- Credentials: These are in MongoDB (token, hashed password, etc.).
+Compares hashed password to the hashed entered password to verify correct credentials.
+Sets cookie for token.
+- Restricts Application Functionality: Secure API routes prevent users without credentials to post information.
+I left the flavor list unsecure so anyone can see the list, but only authenticated users can vote and add flavors.
+There are also alerts and redirects if the user does not have a name in local storage or if they try to vote or register a flavor without a valid auth token.